alphasentaurii/alphasentaurii/_posts/2020-02-02-pulsar-classification-algorithms.md

-Because the data involves imbalanced classes, F1 score is most important metric for us to validate the model's accuracy.
+Because the data involves imbalanced classes, F1 score is the most important metric for us to validate the model's accuracy.
 Let's compare the Decision Tree classifier performance to XGBoost next.

 # `XG Boost`